Extending Albert using C++

 A native plugin is a Qt Plugin, i.e. a shared library providing an instance of the class PluginInstance.

-Albert provides C and CMake macros that implement conventions to streamline the plugin development process and to reduce the considerable amount of boilerplate code required to a few lines of code.
+Albert provides C and CMake macros that implement conventions to streamline the plugin development process and reduce the boilerplate code required to a few lines of code.
+Read the documentation in the header of the Albert CMake module before you proceed.

 project(my_plugin VERSION 1.0)